dailydotdev/daily/README.md

 > Daily services are fully dockerized and publicly available on a Google Cloud Registry (GCR) repository.
 We are going to use them!

-The first step is to **pull and run the docker images**, thanks to docker-compose network and environment variables are preconfigured and ready to-go.
+The first step is to **pull and run the docker images**, thanks to docker-compose network and environment variables are preconfigured and ready-to-go.

 Run the following command to accomplish this task: